Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Tests for Local Optima

 To show that (\ref{eqn:oneSidedInequality}) holds in this case, start with the log-likelihood function for the above model

 For any value of $\btheta$, (\ref{eq:ncChi}) is a quadratic form in $\varepsilon$ that is distributed non-central chi-squared with non-centrality parameter

-The moment properties of the non-central chi-square distribution \cite{kotz2004continuous} thus specify the statistical expectation of the log-likelihood function (\ref{eq:ncChi}) :
+The moment properties of the non-central chi-squared distribution \cite{kotz2004continuous} thus specify the statistical expectation of the log-likelihood function (\ref{eq:ncChi}) :

-The difference $\E[\btheta]{\ell\of{\bD;\btheta}}-\E[\btheta_0]{\ell\of{\bD;\btheta}}=\lambda/2$, is non-negative, establishing (\ref{eqn:oneSidedInequality}) holds as claimed.
-For this example, the unconstrained maximum likelihood estimator of $\btheta$ is a solution to a convex optimization problem, which is strictly convex when $\bH$ is full column-rank, and thus there will be no sub-optimal isolated local minima of (\ref{eqn:MLE}).
-As our simple example in Figure \ref{fig:exampleSignals} illustrated, additional constraints can give rise to local minima.
+The difference $\E[\btheta]{\ell\of{\bD;\btheta}}-\E[\btheta_0]{\ell\of{\bD;\btheta}} = m(\btheta,\btheta)- m(\btheta_0,\btheta) = \lambda/2$, is non-negative, establishing that (\ref{eqn:oneSidedInequality}) holds as claimed.
+For this example, the unconstrained maximum likelihood estimator of $\btheta$ is a solution to a convex optimization problem, which is strictly convex when $\bH$ is full column-rank, and thus there will be no sub-optimal isolated local maxima of (\ref{eqn:MLE}).
+As our simple example in Figure \ref{fig:exampleSignals} illustrated, additional constraints can give rise to local maxima.

 The condition (\ref{eqn:oneSidedInequality}) is satisfied for a more general class of camera models where the probability distribution of the data is in the generalized location family.

 \begin{definition} Let $f(\bd;\btheta)$ be a distribution defined on $\bd\in \mathbb R^m$ parameterized by $\btheta\in \bTheta\subset \mathbb R^p$.
 The distribution belongs to the {\it generalized location family} of distributions if there exists a function $\bg:\mathbb R^p\rightarrow \mathbb R^m$ such that $f\of{\bd;\btheta} = f\of{\bd-\bg\of{\btheta}}$ for all $\btheta \in \Theta$ and all $\bx \in \mathbb R^m$. \end{definition}